danielfrg/jupyter-flex/CONTRIBUTING.md

 ### Iteration cycle

-To have a nice iteracion cycle between JS and Python:
+To have a nice iteration cycle between JS and Python:

 1. Terminal 1: Start webpack in watch mode, this will also place the bundle files in the nbconvert and voila static directories.